nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 3.
 The `GrabCommandParser` parses the arguments using `ArgumentTokenizer` and returns a `GrabCommand` object if there is no parse exception.

 Step 4.
 During the execution of grab command, a `CommandException` is thrown if the input is invalid (see activity diagram above).
-Otherwise, Otherwise a `CommandResult` containing the String of the attribute being grabbed from the correct `Person` is returned to user.
+Otherwise, a `CommandResult` containing the String of the attribute being grabbed from the correct `Person` is returned to user.

 ![GrabSequenceDiagram](images/GrabSequenceDiagram.png)